-(d) Reduction by Sulphurous Acid.-This method of reduction was used only for the magnetite ore, which was dissolved in hydrochloric acid, of which the excess was expelled by evaporation and the residue treated with hydrofluoric and sulphuric acids, fused, and added to the main solution.
-This solution was nearly neutralized with ammonia, heated to boiling, and reduced by a rapid stream of sulphur dioxide.
-When reduction was complete, the excess of sulphur dioxide was expelled by boiling in a stream of carbon dioxide and the solution cooled.
+(d) REDUCTION BY SULPHUROUS ACID.-This method of reduction was used only for the magnetite ore, which was dissolved in hydrochloric acid, of which the excess was expelled by evaporation and the residue treated with hydrofluoric and sulphuric acids, fused, and added to the main solution.
+This solution was nearly neutralized with ammonia, reduced by a rapid stream of sulphur dioxide, and final reduction was accomplished in a boiling solution.
+Then the excess of sulphur dioxide was expelled by boiling in a stream of carbon dioxide and the solution cooled.
 After the addition of 25 cc of titrating mixture (see 8c) the solution was diluted to 300 cc and titrated with permanganate.
-Correction was made for the vanadium (reduced to V_2O_4) and for the blank necessary to produce a pink color in a dilute hydrochloric acid solution similarly treated.
+Correction was made for the vanadium (reduced to $V_2O_4$ ) and for the blank necessary to produce a pink color in a dilute hydrochloric acid solution similarly treated.
 This reduction by sulphurous acid was found to be much more rapid and complete in a chloride solution than in the sulphate solution usually employed.
 If excess of hydrochloric acid is avoided and the titrating mixture is added, the results are accurate, as indicated by the concordance of the results on the magnetite ore by this and the two preceding methods.

-16 Jones and Jeffrey: Analyst, 34, p.
+&lt;sup>16 Jones and Jeffrey, Analyst, 34, p.
 306; 1909.